energyinpython/pyrepo-mcda/docs/usage.rst

 ways: when you want only increase weight value: [1], when you want only decrease weight value: [-1], when you want decrease and increase weight value:
 [-1, 1]. `dir` is set as [1] by default.

-Parameters
-	matrix : ndarray
-		Decision matrix with alternatives performances data.
-This matrix includes data on m alternatives in rows considering criteria in columns weights : ndarray
-		Vector with criteria weights.
-All weights in this vector must sum to 1. types : ndarray
-		Vector with criteria types.
-Types can be equal to 1 for profit criteria and -1 for cost criteria.
-	percentages : ndarray
-		Vector with percentage values of given criteria weight modification. mcda_name : str
-		Name of applied MCDA method
-	j : int
-		Index of column in decision matrix `matrix` that indicates for which criterion the weight is modified.

-Returns
-	data_sens : DataFrame
-        dataframe with rankings calculated for subsequent modifications of criterion j weight

 .. code-block:: python